GNOME-Nepal/site-server/CONTRIBUTING.md

 ## Development Workflow

 1. **Keep your fork up to date:**
-You can sync the fork using this way in github's UI
+You can sync the fork using Github's UI
 ![Sync the fork using github's UI](assets/sync_the_fork.png)